sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 Follow these steps to create an app based Cloudbreak credential.

+[Comment]: <> (Hortonworks SE accounts do not have the permissions to perform this step.
+You must have the Owner role.)

 **Prerequisites**

 1. On Azure Portal, navigate to the **Active Directory** > **App Registrations** and register a new application.
 For more information, refer to [Create an Azure AD Application](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).